ccossou/rtd-tutorial/docs/source/sub-package.rst

 imager
 ==========
-.More complex functions not explained on purpose:
+More complex functions not explained on purpose:

 * *analyse_aperphot*
 * *analyse_box*
 * *get_pixel_coordinates*